Employer Branding

 their diverse employees.
 The brand of the company is a part of the employee experience from attraction

+to departure.
 While the brand attracts, it also reinforces connection and commitment between employee and

 organization.
 It is also representative of the organization’s culture.
 When employees tell others about